8 Tips for Protecting Your Hair When Heat Styling

 Use a heat protectant spray before you heat

 You wouldn’t put on sunscreen after you’d already spent six hours in the sun, right?
 The same goes for your hair.
 Before you overwhelm it with heat, give it the protection it needs to withstand it.
-We recommend Matrix Total Results Miracle Creator, Solutions by Great Clips Glossing Multi-Task Cream and Redken Extreme Anti-Snap.
+We recommend Matrix Total Results Miracle Creator and Solutions by Great Clips Glossing Multi-Task Cream.

 Everything in moderation